 On February 14, 2013, the EU Commission adopted a proposal for a Council Directive (the "Draft Directive") on a common financial transaction tax (the "FTT").
 According to the Draft Directive, the FTT should have been implemented and should have entered into effect in 10 EU Member States (Austria, Belgium, Estonia, France, Germany, Greece, Italy, Portugal, Spain, Slovakia, and Slovenia, each a "Participating Member State").
 In March of 2016, Estonia indicated its withdrawal from enhanced cooperation.
 Pursuant to the Draft Directive, the FTT was to be payable on financial transactions provided at least one party to the financial transaction was established or deemed established in a Participating Member State and there was a financial institution established or deemed established in a Participating Member State which was a party to the financial transaction, or was acting in the name of a party to the transaction.
 Under the Draft Directive, the FTT should not have applied, however, to (inter alia) primary market transactions referred to in Article 5(c) of Regulation (EC) No 1287/2006, including the activity of underwriting and subsequent allocation of financial instruments in the framework of their issue.
 The rates of the FTT were to be fixed by each Participating Member State but for transactions involving financial instruments other than derivatives would have amounted to at least 0.1 per cent of the taxable amount.
 The taxable amount for such transactions would have been generally determined by reference to the consideration paid or owed in return for the transfer.
-The FTT would have been payable by each financial institution established or deemed established in a Participating Member State which was either a party to the financial transaction, or acting in the name of a party to the transaction or where the transaction had been carried out on its account.
-Where the FTT due had not been paid within the applicable time limits, each party to a financial transaction, including persons other than financial institu
+The FTT would have been payable by each financial institution established in a Participating Member State which was either a party to the financial transaction, or acting in the name of a party to a financial transaction had been carried out on its account.
+Where the FTT due had not been paid within the applicable time limits, each party to a financial transaction, including persons other than financial institutions, would have become jointly and se

 The Draft Directive has not been adopted.
-Following Estonia's withdrawal, a proposal combining a broader scope and lower rates, as well as several specific rules, are currently being discussed between the ten other Participating Member States, with the objective to adopt a new proposal in 2017.
+Following Estonia's withdrawal, a proposal combining a broader scope and lower rates, as well as several specific rules, is currently being discussed between the ten other Participating Member States.